addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Environment variables
 ---------------------
-During this exercise, we will be creating environment variables to simplify the syntax of commands run later in the exercise.
-I have decided to do this manually, because I want to show the the full output from each command and not redirect a filtered output directly into a variable.
+During these exercises, we will be using the output of some commands to creatie environment variables.
+This will help simplify the syntax subsequent commands.

-Once you are comfortable with the expected output of a command and wish filter the output, then you might want to try the **'--query'** and **'--output'** options available in the awscli command.
+In some places, we will do this manually, because we want to show the the full output of the command.
+In other places, we will use the **'--query'** and **'--output'** options available in the awscli command to filter the output directly into a variable.

 Setting environment variables may be different on different OSs.
 Please refer to the documentation for your OS.